-I watched as she stood there, this beautiful young woman.
-Long straight blonde hair gently swaying with the evening breeze, just standing there in her black pants and a black petticoat with her purse clutched in her hands down in front of her body…I stood in awe.
+I watched as she stood there, this beautiful, young woman.
+Her long straight blonde hair gently swaying with the evening breeze, just standing there in her black pants and petticoat, with her purse clutched in her hands down in front of her body…I stood in awe.
 Where did this beautiful creature come from?
 She was so perfect, like a figment of my imagination, un-dead, un-bloodied, un-touched.

 Funny, I’ve never thought of death when a leaf fell to the ground after its colors had faded.
-I always knew in the spring it would be back, a soft tiny brand new leaflet, baby soft green in color ready to grow and show its maturity as it turned into a full-bodied leaf.
-Taking on strong winds that can tear trees down and rains that would polish its color, at times even cupping it to take in its nutrients, and brutal rains, rains that will hit a struggling runner trying to get in their self-appointed miles before becoming completely soaked!
+I always knew in the spring it would be back, a soft tiny brand new leaflet, baby soft green ready to grow and show its maturity as it turned into a full-bodied leaf.
+Taking on strong winds that can tear trees down and rains that would polish its color, at times even cupping it to take in its nutrients.
+I used to wonder what brutal rains that leaf has taken.

-I will now.
-Not that I want to, its been almost 10 years and I still can’t let go of it.
+I know now.
+Not that I want to, it’s been almost 10 years and I still can’t let go of it.

 I was back in the crew room settling in, getting my bunk set up which was always the top of course.
 I’d always hear…”You’re a lightweight, and still a rookie, you won’t ever get the bottom while we all still work here”…the crew room would fill with laughter.
-Ya ya ya..ha ha ha.
-I really didn’t mind the top.
-For some of the guys I worked with were pretty big.
+Ya ya ya..hahaha.
+I didn’t mind the top.
+For some of the guys, I worked with were pretty big.
 The last thing I wanted was a 6’3” 220 lb guy falling on top of me at 3 a.m.!

-2 paramedics, 2 firefighters and a ride along (that’s a newbie in our terms, one poor sick bastard being thrown into an ambulance to either start the job or to figure out if this is what he/she wants to do after completing a classroom controlled environment of grueling tests and scenarios) They are usually easy to spot since we make them wear this humiliating bright neon yellowish-green vest that reads ‘STUDENT’ across the back.
+2 paramedics, 2 firefighters, and a ride-along (that’s a newbie in our terms, one poor sick bastard being thrown into an ambulance to either start the job or to figure out if this is what he wants to do after completing a classroom controlled environment of grueling tests and scenarios) They are usually easy to spot since we make them wear this humiliating bright neon yellowish-green vest that reads ‘STUDENT’ across the back.
 We always did love doing that!
 I remember when I had to wear mine like it was yesterday!
-As the stretcher raced past us, the ride along and E.M.T. in front pulling and 2 firefighters in back pushing, the other medic was straddling a body, leaning over it, soaked with sweat compressing the chest with all of his might as if he were fighting for his own loved one, his own family member, his own child even.
+As the stretcher raced past us, I saw the ride along and E.M.T. in front pulling, and 2 firefighters in back pushing, the other medic was straddling a body, leaning over it, soaked with sweat compressing the chest with all of his might as if he were fighting for his own loved one, his family member, his child even.
 I could hear Joe’s voice calling “Come on dammit!
 Come on!” mixed with “BREATHE”!!!
 That was it.
-They were gone, out of my sight just like that and into a room, which I now know by experience, had an entire cardiac team waiting for them.
+They were gone, out of my sight just like that, and into a room, which I now know by experience, had an entire cardiac team waiting for them.
 What felt like a minute to me must have felt like an hour to them.